ROT101/learn_something/occupytheweb_networking.md

     Crack passwords (aircrack-ng)

-🔹 Legal Note: Only use on your own networks or with explicit permission.
+- Legal Note: Only use on your own networks or with explicit permission.
-Activities
+-
+**Activities**
 1. Scan for Wi-Fi Networks & Analyze Encryption

 Tools Needed: